MatheusRamosOliveiraBarros/MatheusRamosOliveiraBarros/README.md

 </p>

 <p align="center" style="font-size: 14px; margin-bottom: 39px;">
   I am an Information Technology enthusiast with a strong desire to learn and grow in the field.
-I am currently seeking an internship opportunity where I can apply my knowledge in a real-world environment and further develop my skills.
-Although I have not yet completed my degree, I am committed to dedicating myself fully and making a significant contribution to your company.
+I am currently seeking an internship opportunity that will allow me to apply my knowledge in a real work environment and enhance my skills.
+Although I have not yet completed my degree, I am committed to dedicating myself and contributing significantly to your company.
 </p>

 <!-- Increased font size for "Technologies I Use" and reduced margin -->